 Do you ever look at your coffee table and feel completely underwhelmed?
 Uninspired, even?
-How do you begin to decorate a large flat piece of furniture in the middle of your family room which still needs to be functional, look tidy and compliment your décor style?When it comes to styling a coffee table, there are four basic approaches you can consider depending on your functional needs and decorating style:
+How do you begin to decorate a large flat piece of furniture in the middle of your family room which still needs to be functional, look tidy and compliment your décor style?When it comes to styling a coffee table, there are four basic approaches you can consider, depending on your decorating style & functional requirements:

-Long and Linear: Go with a simple, streamlined look that runs lengthwise down the centre of the table (with a larger grouping in the centre flanked by two smaller groupings).
+Long and Linear: Favour a simple, streamlined look that runs the length of your coffee table, with a larger grouping in the center flanked by two smaller groupings).

-Accessory Attention: Choose one large, eye-catching display and place it in the centre of the table as your statement piece.
-A large big floral statement is an elegant flourish.
+Accessory Attention: Choose one large, eye-catching display and place it in the center of the table as your statement piece.
+A large, big floral statement adds an elegant flourish.

-Begin with these 5 must-have items and you’ll have an interesting and well-balanced coffee table- good enough to grace the page of any home décor magazine.
+Start with these 5 must-have items and you’ll have an interesting and well-curated coffee table, good enough to grace the page of any home décor magazine.

 THE KEY PIECES:

 - Tray.
 And not just one, but a few.
-Varying sizes and textures help to add layers of dimension to the tabletop.
+Varying sizes and textures (rattan, ceramic or metal) help to add layers of dimension to the tabletop.
 A larger tray to contain coasters, remotes, books and floral arrangement while a smaller tray or vintage ashtray makes a nice dish to host a candle, matches or sweets.

-- Your favourite candle to light night after night will not only look romantic but smell wonderful.
+- Your favourite candle to light night after night will create ambience and smell wonderful.

-- Florals or Greenery add color and texture.
+- Florals or Greenery for colour and texture.
 Adding an organic element helps to keep things looking fresh.
 A tactile vessel or bowl or acorns provides a nod to the cooler seasons.

 - Decorative accents.
 Spark conversation and adds interest.